-- (1) The Service Provider may, subject to subsection (2), disconnect the supply of electricity to any premises, which could include the restricting and/or allocation of credit purchases for prepayment meters as set out in the Service Authority's Credit Control and Debt Collection Policy- - (a) where the person liable to pay for such supply fails to pay any charge due to the Service Provider in connection with any supply of electricity which he or she may at any time have received from the Service Provider in respect of such premises; or - (b) where the Service Authority has requested the Service Provider to disconnect the supply of electricity where there are outstanding municipal service fees, surcharges on fees, property rates and other municipal taxes, levies and duties; or - (c) where tampering with the service connection or supply mains has occurred, or - (d) where no supply agreement has been concluded, or

-- (e) where the terms and conditions of the supply agreement have not been complied with or - (f) where the applicant for supply of electricity intentionally or negligently misrepresented or otherwise incorrectly presented the facts or information in an application for supply, - (g) where the Service Provider has reasonable grounds for believing that the consumer has interfered in an improper or unsafe manner or was found to have interfered in an improper or unsafe manner with the efficient supply of electricity to any other consumer, in accordance with bylaw 15 or - (h) where the provisions of these bylaws have otherwise not been complied with or been contravened. - (2) The Service Provider must a consumer, in the circumstances described in subsections (1) (a) to (h) notice of- - (a) the intention to disconnect electricity supply to the premises of such person; - (b) a reasonable opportunity for such person to make representations in respect of the intended disconnection; and - (c) all the relevant information including reasons for the intended disconnection and the notice period on or after which the disconnection will be effected. - (3) The Service Provider may disconnect the supply of electricity to any premises without notice under the following circumstances- - (a) where there is a case of grave risk to any person or property; or - (b) for reasons of community safety or the safety of emergency personnel or other employees of the Service Provider; (4) For circumstances other than listed in subsection (3) the Service Provider shall give the person concerned fourteen days' notice to remedy his or her default prior to disconnection. - (5) After the disconnection contemplated in subsection (1), the fees or surcharges as prescribed by the Service Provider for such disconnection or the reconnection of the service shall be paid by the person concerned. - In the case where an installation has been illegally reconnected on a consumer's premises after having been previously legally disconnected by the Service Provider, or in the case where the Service Provider's electrical equipment has been tampered with to prevent the full registration of consumption by the meter, the electricity supply may be physically removed from those premises.
+- (1) The Service Provider may, subject to subsection (2), disconnect the supply of electricity to any premises, which could include the restricting and/or allocation of credit purchases for prepayment meters as set out in the Service Authority's Credit Control and Debt Collection Policy- - (a) where the person liable to pay for such supply fails to pay any charge due to the Service Provider in connection with any supply of electricity which he or she may at any time have received from the Service Provider in respect of such premises; or - (b) where the Service Authority has requested the Service Provider to disconnect the supply of electricity where there are outstanding municipal service fees, surcharges on fees, property rates and other municipal taxes, levies and duties; or - (c) where tampering with the service connection or supply mains has occurred. - (2) The Service Provider must give a person referred to in subsection (1)(a) and any person residing in the premises notice of- - (a) the intention to disconnect electricity supply to the premises of such person; - (b) a reasonable opportunity for such person to make representations in respect of the intended disconnection; and - (c) all the relevant information including reasons for the intended disconnection and the notice period on or after which the disconnection will be effected. - (3) The Service Provider may disconnect the supply of electricity to any premises without notice under the following circumstances; - (a) where there is a case of grave risk to any person or property; or - (b) for reasons of community safety or the safety of emergency personnel. - (4) For circumstances other than listed in sub-section (1) and (2), where any of the provisions of this By-law or the Regulations are being contravened, the Service Provider shall give the person concerned fourteen days' notice to remedy his or her default prior to disconnection. - (5) After the disconnection contemplated in subsection (1), the fee as prescribed by the Service Provider for such disconnection or the reconnection of the service shall be paid by the person concerned. - (6) In the case where an installation has been illegally reconnected on a consumer's premises after having been previously legally disconnected by the Service Provider, or in the case where the Service Provider's electrical equipment has been tampered with to prevent the full registration of consumption by the meter, the electricity supply may be physically removed from those premises.

-22. Non-liability of the service authority or service provider.-
+22. Non-liability of the service authority or service provider